 Successful development efforts support a variety of housing options.
-Accordingly, twenty percent (20%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed income housing.
-In this District, as part of TIF funding, a total of 217 units have been built to date and 40 are currently set-aside as affordable.
-The White Rock Place project was reimbursement for infrastructure for 17 single-family lots and previously, on a case-by-case basis, for-sale housing was not subject to specific requirements.
+Accordingly, twenty percent (20%) of all housing units in projects using direct site-specific TIF funding assistance are subject to the City's and County's established criteria for mixed-income housing.
+In this District, as part of TIF funding, a total of 217 units have been built to-date, of which 40 are required to be set-aside as affordable.
+The White Rock Place project involved TIF funding for infrastructure for 17 single-family lots and previously, on a case-by-case basis, for-sale housing was not subject to specific requirements.

-A total of 1,417 residential units have been completed overall.
-Another 17 units are under construction without any TIF subsidy or affordable units anticipated.
+A total of 1,429 residential units have been completed overall.
+Another 5 units are under construction without any TIF subsidy or affordable units anticipated.